Tixit/RPEP/README.md

 ### 6. Ordering Guarantees

 Message order is not guaranteed by RPEP for a given pair of Peers.
 Implementations may provide a way for users to order Request-Response messages and Event messages, but not Fire-Forget messages, not even to selectively ensure order based on the content of a message.

 There are no guarantees on the order of Responses or Events in relation to when their Requests or related Events were sent, since the execution of different messages may run at different speeds.
 A first message might trigger an expensive, long-running computation, whereas a second, subsequent message might finish immediately.

-### 7. Connection Establishment and Closure
+### 7. Connection Closure

-Implementations must provide some way for a peer to indicate that a connection has been established and that the connection will be closed.
+Implementations must provide some way for a peer to indicate that the connection will be closed.
 One of two ways of doing this must be available:

 * Some transport-protocol-level message, or
-* An RPEP "open" or "close" Fire and Forget message as described above.
+* An RPEP "close" Fire and Forget message as described above.

-Implementations are required to use one of these ways of informing the other Peer of connection establishment.
-Implementations are, on the other hand, NOT required to use one of those ways to inform the other Peer of connection closure, ie a Peer is allowed to drop a connection without informing the other Peer.
+Implementations are NOT, on the other hand, required to *use* one of those ways to inform the other Peer of connection closure, ie a Peer is allowed to drop a connection without informing the other Peer.
 But to reiterate, an implementation must implement a method of closure that *does* involve informing the other Peer must be implemented, even if the user of the implementation chooses not to use that method.

 ### 8. Security Model